 The Cherokee County Courthouse is located in Cherokee, Iowa.
 Cherokee County was attached to Woodbury County for a breif time prior to organization October 2, 1858.
 Some early records may be found there.
 Learn More About State of Iowa Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Cherokee county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.